-- (1) [Appellations of Origin and Geographical Indications] (a) This Act applies in respect of: - (i) any denomination protected in the Contracting Party of Origin consisting of or containing the name of a geographical area, or another denomination known as referring to such area, which serves to designate a good as originating in that geographical area, where the quality [, reputation] or characteristics of the good are due exclusively or essentially to the geographical environment, including natural and human factors2 [, and which has given the good its reputation]; as well as - (ii) any indication protected in the Contracting Party of Origin consisting of or containing the name of a geographical area, or another indication known as referring to such area, which identifies a good as originating in that geographical area, where a given quality, reputation or other characteristic of the good is essentially attributable to its geographical origin. - (b) In this Act, denominations as referred to in item (i) of paragraph (1)(a) are identified by the term "appellation of origin" and indications as referred to in item (ii) of paragraph (1)(a) are identified by the term "geographical indication", regardless of how such denominations or indications are identified in the Contracting Party of Origin or in other Contracting Parties. - (2) [Possible Geographical Areas of Origin] A geographical area of origin as referred to in paragraph (1)(a) may consist of the entire territory of the Contracting Party of Origin or a region, locality or place in the Contracting Party of Origin.
-[This does not exclude the application of this Act in respect of a geographical area of origin, as referred to in paragraph (1)(a), consisting of a trans-border geographical area, subject to Article 5(4).]
+- (1) [Appellations of Origin and Geographical Indications] This Act applies in respect of: - (i) any denomination protected in the Contracting Party of Origin consisting of or containing the name of a geographical area, or another denomination known as referring to such area, which serves to designate a good as originating in that geographical area, where the quality or characteristics of the good are due exclusively or essentially to the geographical environment, including natural and human factors, and which has given the good its reputation; as well as - (ii) any indication protected in the Contracting Party of Origin consisting of or containing the name of a geographical area, or another indication known as referring to such area, which identifies a good as originating in that geographical area, where a given quality, reputation or other characteristic of the good is essentially attributable to its geographical origin. - (2) [Possible Geographical Areas of Origin] A geographical area of origin as described in paragraph (1) may consist of the entire territory of the Contracting Party of Origin or a region, locality or place in the Contracting Party of Origin.
+[This does not exclude the application of this Act in respect of a geographical area of origin, as described in paragraph (1), consisting of a trans-border geographical area, subject to Article 5(4).]